 Be specific with your goals.
 Vague goals are too open-ended and unstructured, and your brain likes structure.
 Vague goal: I will lift weights for 30 minutes a day.
 Specific goal: I will do 3 sets of 5 lower body exercises one day and 3 sets of 5 upper body exercises on alternate days.
 Once you’ve made your decision, write down the exercises you’re going to do so you have a blueprint to follow.
 When you do this your chance for success will go way up.

-Think Beyond the Moment
+Lifestyle Changes: Think Beyond the Moment

-One reason people fail at creating healthier habits is because they focus on a single moment rather than the bigger picture.
+One reason people fail at creating healthier habits is that they focus on a single moment rather than the bigger picture.
 If you attend a meeting at work and they’re serving brownies, you might reach for those brownies without thinking.
 Instead, learn to look at the bigger, long-term picture.
 Sure those brownies might taste good, especially if you’re hungry, but remind yourself of your bigger goals are and ask whether eating those brownies will help you achieve them.
 The more you do this, the less likely you are to give in to short-term temptations.
 Make sure you’re prepared for situations like this with your own healthy snacks.

-Know Why You Want to Achieve Your Health Goals
+Lifestyle Changes: Know Why You Want to Achieve Your Health Goals

 Why DO You want to become healthier?
 Be specific.
 Are you hoping to have the strength and stamina to do the things you enjoy?
 The more in touch you are with the “whys” of what you’re doing the more likely you are to achieve your health goals.
-Hint: Research shows you’re more likely to stick with a healthy habit like exercise if you focus on the immediate benefits, like how good you feel after a workout, rather than longer term goals like weight loss or looking better in a pair of jeans.
+Hint: Research shows you’re more likely to stick with a healthy habit like exercise if you focus on the immediate benefits, like how good you feel after a workout, rather than longer-term goals like weight loss or looking better in a pair of jeans.
 When it becomes challenging, remind yourself of how good exercise makes you feel and why you wanted to get healthier in the first place.

-Don’t Eliminate Bad Health Habits, Replace Them
+Lifestyle Changes: Don’t Eliminate Bad Health Habits, Replace Them

 When you eliminate a bad health habit, it creates a vacuum that needs to be filled, and, as they say, nature abhors a vacuum.
 Make it easier on yourself by replacing an unhealthy habit with a healthful one.
 If you eliminate soft drinks from your diet, substitute another beverage like tea.
 Create an experience around your new, healthy habit.
 Learn all you can about different types of tea, sample different varieties, and make the tea-drinking experience enjoyable by sipping tea out of a beautiful cup.
 That’s just one example, but it can apply to almost any bad habit you’re trying to change.
 Find a healthier substitute that supplies similar gratification.

-Change is an Ongoing, Non-Linear Process
+Lifestyle Changes: Change is an Ongoing, Non-Linear Process

 Just because you decide to make a change doesn’t mean getting there will be a straight line.
 Any time you commit to change, expect setbacks.
 Change is often three steps forward and one step back.
 You’ll have periods where you overindulge, eat the wrong foods, don’t work out for a few days etc. When you deviate, the key is to get back on track without beating yourself up.
 Too many people have an “all or none” mentality.
 If they flub up, they give up.
 You may fall out of your good habits occasionally.
 Forgive yourself and get back on track as soon as you can.
 See change as a learning process and approach it with curiosity and an open mind.
 You’re learning how your mind works!